Fralog4/Ki-Data-Frontend/README.md

 - **TypeScript**: A strongly typed programming language that builds on JavaScript.
 - **React**: A JavaScript library for building user interfaces.
 - **shadcn-ui**: A component library for building modern and accessible UIs.
-- **Tailwind CSS**: A utility-first CSS framework for styling the application.
+- **BULMA CSS**: A modern CSS framework for building responsive and clean designs.

 ## Getting Started